maxzheng/great-life-guide/double.md

 [Concentration Meditation](https://www.wikihow.com/Do-Concentration-Meditation) will improve your concentration and reduce stress, therefore improving your memory, execution, and health.

+Here's how to do it:
-Sit/lay down in a comfortable spot, relax your body, and focus on your breath or anything else as long as it doesn't change.
-If any thoughts or other distractions comes up, just gently let them go and return to the object of focus -- this is natural and will always happen, so no need to fight it.
-It takes time to master this skill.
+1. Sit/lay down in a comfortable spot, and relax your body
+2. Focus on your breath or anything else as long as it doesn't change.
+3. If any thoughts or other distractions comes up, just gently let them go and return to the object of focus -- this is natural and will always happen, so no need to fight it.
+4. Repeat until you feel fully relaxed and able to concentrate.

+It takes time to master this skill so be patient.

 ### #2 Mindfulness Meditation

 [Mindfulness Meditation](https://www.wikihow.com/Do-Mindful-Meditation) will improve your awareness, concentration, and reduce stress, therefore improving your ability to perceive, understand, and enjoy life.

+Here's how to do it:
-Either sit/lay down in a comfortable spot or while you do things during the day in any position, relax yourself, and bring your focus to what you are doing to fully enjoy it and then diffuse the focus to everything around you to fully take them in and appreciate the beauty.
-Shift your focus to your different senses so you don't miss anything.
-For any emotion or thought that comes up, enjoy, accept, let them go and don't let them affect you.
-Scan your body from top to bottom once awhile to feel the sensations, relax, and put them into the correct posture.
+1. Either sit/lay down in a comfortable spot or while you do things during the day in any position, and relax yourself.
+2. Bring your focus to what you are doing to fully enjoy it and then diffuse the focus to everything around you to fully take them in and appreciate the beauty.
+3. Shift your focus to your different senses so you don't miss anything.
+4. For any emotion or thought that comes up, enjoy, accept, let them go and don't let them affect you.
+5. Scan your body from top to bottom once awhile to feel the sensations, relax, and put them into the correct posture.
+6. Repeat until you feel relaxed and aware of everything in and around you.

 This can be done while you exercise, sitting in front of your desk while working, walking to the bathroom, etc. You will start to see the world anew and notice things that was once ignored.

 ### #3 Loving-Kindness Meditation